OSH COMPLIANCE HYGIENIST I

 Main Purpose of Job

-An Occupational Safety and Health Compliance Hygienist I is the entry level of work at the Department of Labor, Licensing and Regulation involving the inspection, research and analysis of the effect of chemical or physical workplace hazards on worker health.
-Employees help to control or eliminate workplace hazards through compliance and enforcement measures designed to provide corrective action for violators of the Maryland Occupational Safety and Health Law.
+An Occupational Safety and Health (OSH) Compliance Hygienist I is the entry level of work at the Maryland Department of Labor involving the inspection, research and analysis of the effect of chemical or physical workplace hazards on worker health.
+Employees in this classification help to control or eliminate workplace hazards through compliance and enforcement measures designed to provide corrective action for violators of the Maryland Occupational Safety and Health Law.

 DESIRED OR PREFERRED QUALIFICATIONS